imissthatfood/imissthatfood.github.io/_recipes/christmastips.md

 ---
-title: Christmas sweet tips and tweaks
+title: Tips and Tweaks
 author: Karen
 section: bombay
 category: christmas
 layout: category
 ---

-Macaroons
+*Macaroons*
 Time: Bake for approx. 20 minutes
 Don’t get uptight on the weights of the cashew and the icing sugar.
 I keep adding a mixture of these two (equal quantities)  spoon by spoon until a spoonful of the mixture stands firm on the grease proof paper, without liquid running out.
 This is because the size of the egg white can vary.
 After placing the mounds on the greaseproof paper (use two teaspoons), let it sit for awhile (about 10-15 mins).